-Rose is just finishing the second year of her CISRUL PhD Studentship in the School of Divinity, History and Philosophy at the University of Aberdeen in January, 2015.
-She holds a Bachelor’s Degree in Liberal Arts from Ave Maria University and an MSc in Modern British and Irish History from the University of Edinburgh.
-Her research interests have been focused primarily on the history of Irish nationalism and the construction of 19th and 20th century Irish national identity.
+Rose is finishing the third year of her CISRUL PhD Studentship in the School of Divinity, History and Philosophy at the University of Aberdeen in January, 2015.
+She holds a Bachelor’s Degree in Liberal Arts (History) from Ave Maria University and an MSc in Modern British and Irish History from the University of Edinburgh.
+Her research interests have been focused primarily on role of religion in the history of Irish nationalism and the construction of 19th and 20th century Irish national identity.
 In this area, she has coauthored a chapter with Dr Colin Barr in a collaborative book on Irish Catholicism in the British Empire, and has worked as an editor for a five volume transcription of Cardinal Paul Cullen’s letters, funded by the Irish Manuscripts Commission.

-Rose’s PhD dissertation is projected to be an analysis and comparison of the character of Irish and Polish nationalist movements during the early twentieth century, challenging the traditional belief that these movements were inherently Catholic by examining clerical and lay involvement in physical force nationalism.
-Her thesis will look at how religion, national identity, and independence movements interact with and contradict one another.
+Rose’s PhD dissertation is an analysis and comparison of the character of Irish and Polish nationalist movements during the early twentieth century, challenging the traditional belief that these movements were inherently Catholic.
+By combining history from below with high ecclesiastical history, the thesis will demonstrate how Catholics legitimized methods of protest and resistance using the language of Catholic teaching, but contrary to the aims and demands of Rome.
+Overall, the themes of the thesis will examine how religion, national identity, and independence movements interact with and contradict one another.

 Santander Mobility Award, University of Aberdeen – University of Poznań, 2016.